Celelibi/le-compte-est-bon/README.md

 **Associative** operators (like + and ×) mean that `a × b = b × a`.
 Therefore
 there's no need to test both.
 In order to prune some of those, we can use the evaluated RPN to only the cases where `a >= b`.
-Those leaving only the cases where `a = b` tested twice.
+Thus leaving only the cases where `a = b` tested twice.

 In a similar way, a **commutative** operator (like + and ×) means that `(a + b) + c = a + (b + c)`.